Can I Eat Expired Red Wine Opened?

 What are the food safety risks?

 Red Wine Opened can pose a risk of bacterial contamination, particularly from species such as Acetobacter and Lactobacillus.
-To prevent foodborne illness, it is crucial to store opened red wine properly at the correct temperature and avoid prolonged exposure to air.
+To reduce the risk of foodborne illness, it is crucial to store opened red wine properly at the correct temperature and avoid prolonged exposure to air.
 High-risk scenarios include leaving the bottle uncorked for extended periods or storing it in warm conditions.

 What are some pro storage tips?